K.d. lang: Film and television appearances

 Lang performed several times on The Super Dave Osborne Show starting in 1987.

-In 1988 k.d. lang and The Reclines appeared on Austin City Limits.
+In 1988, k.d. lang and The Reclines appeared on Austin City Limits.

 Lang played the lead in the 1991 drama film Salmonberries, and also co-starred with Ewan McGregor and Ashley Judd in Eye of the Beholder (1999).
 She appeared as Dita Tommey in the 1997 miniseries, The Last Don.
 She had an uncredited role as a lounge singer, performing the song "Love for Sale", in 2006's The Black Dahlia.
 She has also made guest appearances on the sitcoms The Larry Sanders Show, Dharma & Greg, and the famous coming out episode of Ellen.
 She appeared on the Christmas special of Pee Wee's Playhouse, where she performed the song "Jingle Bell Rock".
 She also made a guest appearance on the "Garbage" episode of The Jim Henson Hour, and in 2008 appeared on Rove McManus' live hour show Rove.

 Lang performed with the BBC Concert Orchestra for an intimate crowd at 18th-century church LSO St Luke's in London on February 3, 2008.
 First aired as part of the BBC Four Sessions, the concert was released as a DVD entitled Live in London in 2009.

 On February 12, 2010, she performed Leonard Cohen's "Hallelujah" at the Olympics Opening Ceremony in Vancouver, British Columbia.
 In early May 2010, lang filled in at the last minute for Susan Boyle at the Australian TV Logie Awards to reprise her Winter Olympics performance of Leonard Cohen's "Hallelujah", receiving an extended standing ovation.
 In 2010, she sang "You're a Mean One, Mr. Grinch" with Matthew Morrison in a Christmas episode of Glee, and is featured on Glee: The Music, The Christmas Album.
 In February 2013, she appeared in Season 8 of the CBS sitcom, How I Met Your Mother, as herself.

 In 2014, she appeared in the Season 4 finale of Portlandia as an exaggerated version of herself.

 Lang made her Broadway debut as the "Special Guest Star" in Broadway's After Midnight, replacing Fantasia Barrino and to be succeeded by Toni Braxton and Babyface.
 She appeared from February 11 to March 9, 2014.

-On February 16, 2020, she was one of many musicians who donated their time to perform at Fire Fight Australia at ANZ Stadium in Sydney, Australia.
-This was a massive event organised in order to raise proceeds to those affected by the unprecedented bushfires in numerous states of the country, which had commenced in late Spring of 2019.
-One of her performances included the sterling rendition of Leonard Cohen's classic song, "Hallelujah".
+On February 16, 2020, she performed at Fire Fight Australia at ANZ Stadium in Sydney, Australia.
+This was a concert organised to raise money for those affected by the 2019 bushfires in Australia.
+One of her performances included a rendition of Leonard Cohen's classic song, "Hallelujah".

+In September 2024, lang reunited with her old band The Reclines to perform together for the first time in 35 years at the 2024 Canadian Country Music Awards in Edmonton, Alberta.